Lillian Too

 Lillian Too is an author, television personality and feng shui practitioner from Malaysia.
 She has written over 200 books on the subject of feng shui, which have been translated into more than 30 languages.
-Her books have sold more 6 million copies around the world.
+Her books have sold more than 6 million copies around the world.

 A graduate with an MBA from the Harvard Business School in 1976, Too embarked on a career in the corporate world and became the first woman in Malaysia to head a public listed company.
 In 1982, she became the first woman in Asia to be appointed CEO of a bank (Hong Kong's Dao Heng bank).
 After her stint in banking, she worked with prominent Hong Kong tycoon, Dickson Poon (former husband of Michelle Yeoh), as executive deputy chairman of his group of companies.

 She is married, with one daughter Jennifer.

 World of Feng Shui

 After retiring from her career in the banking and corporate world, Too founded World of Feng Shui (WOFS.com), a feng shui merchandising and franchising company, where she is the chairman.
 The franchise has stores in Brunei, Vietnam, Bangkok, Calcutta, Manila, Cebu, Tokyo, Las Vegas, Hawaii, Toronto, London, the Netherlands, Brussels, Madrid, Barcelona, Sydney, Melbourne, five stores in Indonesia and 23 stores in Malaysia.
 The company has a large feng shui resource website, wofs.com.
 Too is also the publisher of Feng Shui World magazine, a bi-monthly publication.

 Too founded the Lillian Too Certified Consultants Institute, which runs correspondence courses and certification programs in feng shui.
 She also has a roadshow called Lillian Too's Feng Shui Extravaganza which was broadcast on the satellite television channel, Astro.

 In 2006, she appeared in advertisements for the Malaysian mobile telephone company Celcom, together with her daughter, Jennifer Too.